qijinshe/nimo-markdown-cv/index.md

 Changsha, Hunan, China
 ```

-- M.Sc. in Computer Science
+- Master of Science (M.Sc.) in Computer Science and Technology
-- GPA: 3.73/4.0 (8/10 courses are the highest grade)
+- GPA: 3.73/4.0 (8/10 courses are the highest grades)
 - Supervised by Prof. Kai Xu
+- Master Thesis: Real-time Reaching-and-Grasping with Dynamic Interaction Geometry Representation

 ### **Shandong University** `2015.9 - 2019.6`